shabeer-syed/ACEs/index.md

 *4. Bristol Medical School, Bristol Population Health Science Institute Centre for Academic Primary Care, University of Bristol*

 *5. General Practitioner, NHS*

+### More information about ACEs

+For further information about research on ACEs and their uses, see: